GE Appliances shifts more production to US as part of a $3 billion investment

 “Our long-term strategy is about manufacturing close to our customers,” said CEO Kevin Nolan.
 “With lean manufacturing, upskilling our workforce and automation, the math works for manufacturing in the United States.”

-The majority of GE's appliance production is already in the U.S. and the shift means only that the company will transfer more work to its domestic plants.
+The majority of GE Appliances' production is already in the U.S. and the shift means only that the company will transfer more work to its domestic plants.

 In June, the company said it would move production of clothes washers from China to its sprawling manufacturing complex in Louisville.
 The reshoring announcements come as President Donald Trump tries to lure factories back to the United States by imposing import taxes — tariffs — on foreign goods.